 Rafting SafetyRafting is one of the most enjoyable outdoor activities available.
 However, as with all adventure activities there is inherent risk.
 Choosing a professionally managed and operated company with high safety standards should be your number one priority when booking a rafting adventure.

 REO has 35 years of operating excellence.
 We have a stellar safety record and a solid reputation as an innovator in customer care and service in British Columbia.
-REO CEO Bryan Fogelman pioneered the first-ever paddle rafting trips on 7 rivers in British Columbia in the early 1980's.
+REO Founder and President Bryan Fogelman pioneered the first-ever paddle rafting trips on 7 rivers in British Columbia in the early 1980's.
 REO's home, the Nahatlatch River, is Bryan's absolute #1 favourite!

 Strong Leadership & Management.Founder and President, Bryan Fogelman, started REO after completing a Masters degree in Economics from Simon Fraser University - go figure!
-But at that time, all the exciting, amazing rivers that REO runs today had never been rafted commercially.
-So Bryan set out to explore and find the very best rivers for rafting, including the Nahatlatch River, the home of the REO Rafting Resort.
+But at that time, all the exciting and amazing rivers that REO runs today had never been rafted commercially.
+So, Bryan set out to explore and find the very best rivers for rafting, including the Nahatlatch River, the home of the REO Rafting Resort.

 Judgement and leadership by risk management decision-makers is the key to ensuring guest safety.
 All the training, certifications and experience of the guide crew is meaningless if proper decisions are not made.